TrackRunny/LinuxBoi/README.md

   There are some environment variables you need to have on the computer / server that is running the Discord bot. **If you don't have these the bot will not work correctly!**

   I have created a copy and paste area for all the environment variables that you need for the bot.
-The instructions are below depending on which operating system you use.
+The instructions are below depending on which operating system you currently use.

   <details>
     <summary><b>Linux</b> (Click the arrow)</summary>